ansible/awx-operator/README.md

   1. Use `kubectl` to create the mcrouter instance in your cluster:

      ```
-     kubectl apply -f my-tower.yml
+     kubectl apply -f my-awx.yml
      ```

-After a few minutes, your new Tower instance will be accessible at `http://tower.mycompany.com/` (assuming your cluster has an Ingress controller configured).
-Log in using the `tower_admin_` credentials configured in the `spec`, and supply a valid license to begin using Tower.
+After a few minutes, your new AWX instance will be accessible at `http://awx.mycompany.com/` (assuming your cluster has an Ingress controller configured).
+Log in using the `tower_admin_` credentials configured in the `spec`.

-### Red Hat Registry Authentication
+### Deploy Tower instead of AWX

+If you would like to deploy Tower into your cluster instead of AWX, override the default variables in the AWX `spec` for the `tower_task_image` and `tower_web_image`, so the Tower container images are used instead, and set the `deployment_type` to ``awx`:

+    ---
+    spec:
+      ...
+      deployment_type: tower
+      tower_task_image: registry.redhat.io/ansible-tower-37/ansible-tower-rhel7:3.7.0
+      tower_web_image: registry.redhat.io/ansible-tower-37/ansible-tower-rhel7:3.7.0

 To deploy Ansible Tower, images are pulled from the Red Hat Registry.
 Your Kubernetes or OpenShift cluster will have to have [Authentication Enabled for the Red Hat Registry](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.11/html/configuring_clusters/install-config-configuring-red-hat-registry) for this to work, otherwise the Tower image will not be pulled.

 If you deploy Ansible AWX, images are available from public registries, so no authentication is required.

-### Deploy AWX instead of Tower

-If you would like to deploy AWX (the open source upstream of Tower) into your cluster instead of Tower, override the default variables in the Tower `spec` for the `tower_task_image` and `tower_web_image`, so the AWX container images are used instead, and set the `deployment_type` to ``awx`:

-    ---
-    spec:
-      ...
-      deployment_type: awx
-      tower_task_image: ansible/awx_task:11.2.0
-      tower_web_image: ansible/awx_web:11.2.0

 ### Ingress Types

-Depending on the cluster that you're running on, you may wish to use an `Ingress` to access your tower or you may wish to use a `Route` to access your tower.
+Depending on the cluster that you're running on, you may wish to use an `Ingress` to access your tower or you may wish to use a `Route` to access your awx.
 To toggle between these two options, you can add the following to your Tower custom resource:

     ---
     spec: